CUHK0x/cuhk-ctf-2025-challenges/README.md

 # CUHK CTF 2025

 ## Description
-Below is the challenges in CUHK CTF 2025 held on 26-28 September.
+Below are the challenges in CUHK CTF 2025 held on 26-28 September.
 Writeups are redacted until the writeup workshop.

 ## Folder Structure Explanation
 Challenge folders are placed under their corresponding categories (`crypto`, `forens`, `misc`, `pwn`, `rev`, `web`, `cloud`).
 Under each challenge folder, `public` folder represents the materials given to the participants. `deploy` folder contains secrets used during deployment in the challenge server. `README.md` contains challenge description and necessary challenge info.
 There is also a `[id]_flag.txt` for the flag used in the challenge.